-Keep in mind that these accounts are “self-directed” and that your provider cannot give you any financial advice.
+Remember that these accounts are “self-directed” and that your provider cannot give you financial advice.
 Also, for the most part, investments made in self-directed IRAs are less liquid than investments made in regular IRA accounts.

-It would be best to do lots of research before making any investments for these reasons.
+For these reasons, it would be best to do lots of research before making any investments.

-If you're not up for the task alone, working with an experienced financial advisor or fiduciary can help you to minimize your risk throughout the investing process.
-Keep in mind that your SDIRA provider will not carry out any due diligence for you.
+If you're not up for the task alone, working with an experienced financial advisor or fiduciary can help minimize your risk throughout the investing process.
+Remember that your SDIRA provider will not do any due diligence for you.

-Before setting up your own self-directed IRA, it's wise to understand the pros and cons of doing so.
+Before setting up your self-directed IRA, it's wise to understand its pros and cons.

-There are certain benefits and risks to self-directed IRAs, as with any financial decision.
+Self-directed IRAs have specific benefits and risks, as with any financial decision.
 Here is an overview of them.

 Here are some of the most significant advantages associated with self-directed IRAs.

-- Diversification – The main advantage to owning a self-directed IRA is that it allows you to diversify your investments away from traditional asset classes like stocks and bonds.
-A self-directed IRA lets you invest in wealth-building vehicles like real estate and even gives you the ability to make purchases in shares of non-publicly traded companies.
+- Diversification – The main advantage of owning a self-directed IRA is that it allows you to diversify your investments away from traditional asset classes like stocks and bonds.
+A self-directed IRA lets you invest in wealth-building vehicles like real estate and even allows you to purchase non-publicly traded companies' shares.

 - Higher Returns – By investing in unique asset classes, there is the potential for greater returns.
-With an SDIRA, you can invest in a broader range of assets than with a regular IRA, which also opens up the possibilities of you selecting a big winner.
-If you're creative and use self-directed IRAs the right way, you can earn some sizable returns.
+With an SDIRA, you can invest in a broader range of assets than with a regular IRA, which also opens up the possibility of you selecting a big winner.
+You can earn some sizable returns if you're creative and use self-directed IRAs correctly.

-Here are some of the most significant risks to consider when opening a self-directed IRA.
+Here are some of the most significant risks when opening a self-directed IRA.

 - Prohibited transactions – There is a strict set of rules that you must follow when investing with self-directed IRAs, and if you break one, you could be liable for a lot of owed money and penalties.
 If not, you may find your earnings taxable and be on the hook for penalties.
 For each asset class you own, you should know all the rules that govern it and follow them to a tee.

-- Concentrated portfolios – Though self-directed IRAs let you invest in various asset classes, the flip side of the coin is that it's also easy to become too heavily concentrated in these alternative investments.
+- Concentrated portfolios – Though self-directed IRAs let you invest in various asset classes, the flip side is that it's also easy to concentrate too heavily on these alternative investments.
 Often, if you're only seeking diversification, one of the best options is to go with an ETF or index fund.

-- Due diligence – The due diligence of each investment is entirely up to you, and the firm you set up the IRA with can not help you with it.
-When thinking about setting up an SDIRA, make sure to factor in the value of your time (or if you are hiring a financial advisor, factor in the additional fees you will be paying them.)
+- Due diligence – The due diligence of each investment is entirely up to you, and the firm you set up the IRA with can not help you.
+When setting up an SDIRA, make sure to factor in the value of your time (or if you are hiring a financial advisor, factor in the additional fees you will be paying them.)

 - Fees – Self-directed IRAs have a different fee structure than regular IRAs, and the payments can differ depending on which custodian you are with and what investments you choose.

 - Liquidity – If you run into an emergency and need funds, it will be hard to withdraw them from your self-directed IRA.
-Selling stocks, bonds, and mutual funds are pretty simple and only requires a button click.
+Selling stocks, bonds, and mutual funds are simple and only requires a button click.
 Unfortunately, this is not the case for many investments available for self-directed IRAs.
-Self-directed IRAs do allow you to invest in a broader range of asset classes, but that also means you will sometimes be giving up your liquidity for it.
+Self-directed IRAs allow you to invest in a broader range of asset classes, but that also means you will sometimes be giving up your liquidity.

 Here are some frequently asked questions about these self-directed retirement accounts answered:

-The difference between traditional and Roth IRA accounts is when the account owners realize tax benefits.
+Traditional and Roth IRA accounts differ when the account owners realize tax benefits.
 For example, in a traditional IRA, you can take a tax deduction on the contributions made to your account.
-When you make withdrawals in the future, the IRS taxes the money withdrawn as regular taxable income.
+When you withdraw in the future, the IRS taxes the money withdrawn as regular taxable income.
 With Roth IRA accounts, you won't be able to make a deduction on the contributions to the account, but your retirement funds will be tax-free.

 There is no minimum contribution requirement for self-directed IRAs, but the recommended amount you put in depends on what investment options you are considering.
 For example, suppose you invest in real estate with your self-directed IRA account.
-In that case, you'll want to make sure you have enough money to cover the down payment plus any additional repairs, improvements, and expenses made on the property.
+In that case, you'll want to ensure you have enough money to cover the down payment plus any additional repairs, improvements, and expenses on the property.

 There are certain assets that the IRS does not allow in IRAs.
 These include artwork, antiques, gems, stamps, certain coins, metals (aside from gold, silver, and platinum), life insurance, and alcoholic beverages.

-If you are no longer an active employee, you are allowed to roll over the money from your previous employer's plan to a new self-directed IRA.
-The IRA rollover process is quite simple and requires transferring your funds from your last custodian to your new SDIRA provider.
-Just be sure to check and make that all rollover activity is compliant with the IRS, so you don't suffer any unnecessary penalties.
+If you are no longer an active employee, you can transfer the money from your previous employer's plan to a new self-directed IRA.
+The IRA rollover process is simple and requires transferring funds from your last custodian to your new SDIRA provider.
+Just be sure to ensure that all rollover activity complies with the IRS, so you don't suffer any unnecessary penalties.

 Self-directed IRAs can be an excellent option for people seeking investments in alternative asset classes and looking to diversify their returns.

-However, there are plenty of risks involved, and a certain level of dedication is needed if you want to manage a self-directed IRA successfully.
-If you have specific expertise in a field or happen to specialize in an industry, opening a self-directed IRA might be a wise move.
+However, plenty of risks are involved, and a certain level of dedication is needed to manage a self-directed IRA successfully.
+Opening a self-directed IRA might be a wise move if you have specific expertise in a field or specialize in an industry.

-Before opening a self-directed IRA, be sure to weigh all the pros and cons and ask yourself if you need a self-directed IRA or if you can realize your goals using an IRA from a brokerage.
-If you find that the answer is resoundingly positive, it may be time to start looking into self-directed IRAs as a viable investment vehicle.
+Before opening a self-directed IRA, weigh all the pros and cons and ask yourself if you need a self-directed IRA or if you can realize your goals using an IRA from a brokerage.
+If the answer is resoundingly positive, it may be time to consider self-directed IRAs a viable investment vehicle.